-When faculty operate a motor vehicle on campus, it must be properly registered with the Campus Police by the purchase and display of a parking permit.
+When faculty operate a motor vehicle on campus, it must be properly registered with the Campus Police by display of a parking permit.
 Faculty are encouraged to respect the areas designated as student parking that are close to the facilities.